cnrtsvr/icerik-mobile/README.md

 # icerik-mobile
-icerik.com Mobile App Using React Native
+icerik.com Mobile App.

+Started this project as a hobby to learn React Native.
+Checking it out and improving it if I can find time.